Does Writing with Language Models Reduce Content Diversity?: Related Work

-\paragraph{Evaluation of interactive text generation.} Traditional evaluation focuses on measuring similarity to the reference text \cite{papineni02bleu, lin-2004-rouge, lavie2009meteor, sellam2020bleurt}.
-In interactive settings, due to the absence of references, most metrics aim to measure the effectiveness of model assistance indirectly, including user ratings of model helpfulness \cite{roemmele2018automated, clark2018creative, padmakumar2022machine}, the fraction of model suggestions retained in the final text \cite{akoury2020storium, chakrabarty2022help}, and the time taken to complete the writing \cite{buschek2021impact}. \citet{lee2022evaluating} aggregate these into a framework for evaluating collaborative writing.
-They also reported user ownership and enjoyment, which emphasizes new aspects such as retaining the user's writing style and influence on the content.
-Our work is related to existing metrics that evaluate lexical diversity and text style based on token and POS \ngrams statistics \cite{roemmele2017evaluating, see-etal-2019-massively, tevet-berant-2021-evaluating, meister2023locally,tevet-berant-2021-evaluating}.
-We extend them to co-writing settings and additionally develop more content-specific diversity metrics.
+\paragraph{Evaluation of interactive text generation.} Traditional evaluation metrics primarily assess text similarity to reference text \citep{papineni02bleu, lin-2004-rouge, sellam2020bleurt}. \citet{pilltula2021mauve, liu2021divergence, pillutla2023mauve} propose \emph{Mauve}, a metric that measures the match between the distribution of output produced by a generative model and a reference distribution.
+Their experiments show a trade-off between the quality and diversity of output generated by both image and language models, investigating different model sizes and decoding strategies.
+Our work builds on the recommendations in \citet{pillutla2023mauve} to propose metrics for diversity that can be used across model families and scales, further showing the relationship between diversity and aligning LLMs with human feedback.
+In interactive contexts where references are absent, alternative metrics gauge model assistance effectiveness indirectly.
+These include user-rated model helpfulness \citep{roemmele2018automated, clark2018creative, padmakumar2022machine}, retention of model suggestions in the final text \citep{akoury2020storium}, and completion time \citep{buschek2021impact}. \citet{lee2022evaluating} additionally considers user ownership and enjoyment which emphasizes maintaining user writing style.
+Our work extends existing metrics that evaluate lexical diversity and text style based on token and POS n-grams statistics \citep{roemmele2017evaluating, see-etal-2019-massively, tevet-berant-2021-evaluating, meister2023locally}.
+We adapt these metrics for co-writing scenarios and introduce content-specific diversity measures.